kaiasuncion/Populus-Tremuloides/content/products/Things/benu-hexagon-c-fountain-pen.md

 - title: Filling Mechanism
   required: true
   options: Black Ink Cartridge | Converter[+5]
+short_description: Benu fountain pen part of the Hexagon Collection

 ---
 Graphic and flamboyant, the pens from the Hexagon collection features the pattern of nature’s most perfect six-sided polygon shapes.
 Aesthetically pleasing, balanced, and harmonious, with its seamless symmetry and balance, Hexagons are the true inspirations for those who prefer edgy geometry design.
 A striking contrast of the austere pattern and madly vivid color pallet complete the pens’ incomparable style.